Cryptoeconomics – Understanding the Basics of the Next Generation Technology

 Before we go into a detailed study of cryptoeconomics, let’s have a look at the dynamics of our current financial system and where cryptoeconomics fit into it right now.

 Our financial system – the journey so far

 The current financial system and economy have passed through quite an evolution to reach the stage it is in today.
 In the early years, our economy was based on the barter system, where some goods were exchanged for another.
-This led to chaos as there were no fixed value or rules for exchange.
+This led to chaos as there were no fixed values or rules for exchange.
 Hence a unified value system in the form of currency was introduced.

 Cryptocurrency is the latest addition to our financial system that is yet to be accepted worldwide.
 An improved version of digital currency when it comes to security, cryptocurrency is built with what is considered as the best features of networking theory and cryptoeconomics.
-Cryptocurrencies such as Bitcoin have managed to find success with a lot of application being built in its context.
+Cryptocurrencies such as Bitcoin have managed to find success with a lot of applications being built in its context.